wexaris/rust-sciter/README.md

 1. Download [Sciter SDK](http://sciter.com/download/) and extract it somewhere.
 2. Add target platform binaries to PATH (`bin`, `bin.osx` or `bin.gtk`) and install Sciter shared library to your LIBRARY_PATH.
-3. Add this to your Cargo.toml: `sciter = "*"`.
+3. Build library and run the minimal sciter sample: `cargo run --example minimal`.
-4. Build library and run the minimal sciter sample: `cargo run --example minimal`.
+4. For your apps add the following dependency to the Cargo.toml: `sciter-rs = "*"`.

 ## Brief look: